hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Find fault with all but what they do themselves;
 >
-> 'Tis these I wish to see now imitated,
+> It is these I wish to see now imitated,
 >
 > And others of that class whom I've not stated.
 >